AI for marketing

 Who is AI for marketing best for?

-AI for marketing is best for Australian marketing-agency owners and in-house marketing managers at mid-market companies with a repeated workflow, a clear human owner, and enough examples to teach the AI employee what good work looks like.
+AI for marketing is best for Australian marketing-agency owners and in-house marketing managers at mid-market companies with repeated work, a clear human owner, and enough examples to show Mia what good work looks like.

 What does Rebotify deliver in the first 48 hours?